-We ask each of the volunteer to finish a series of tasks.
-They are (1) register to BluePass server and configure BluePass, (2) create a new account in our self-deployed test site, (3) log in the test site (Migrate password), (4) try using BluePass to log in again (Log in from a primary computer), (5) change the current password and try using BluePass to log in (Change Password), (6) configure BluePass in another computer and log in (Log in from another computer), (7) turn off BluePass and try logging in, and (8) turn on BluePass and try logging in.
-We also create a test website that has only login and changing password functions for the volunteers to operate on.
+- 1. Register to BluePass server and configure BluePass. - 2.
+Create a new account in our self-deployed test site.

+- 3. Log in the test site (Migrate password). - 4.
+Try using BluePass to log in again (Log in from a primary computer). - 5.
+Change the current password and try using BluePass to log in (Change Password). - 6.
+Configure BluePass in another computer and log in (Log in from another computer). - 7.
+Turn off BluePass and try logging in. - 8.
+Turn on BluePass and try logging in.